johnkerl/miller/docs6/src/reference-dsl-time.md

 You can specify the timezone using any of the following:

-* An environment variable, e.g. `export TZ=Asia/Istanbul` at your system prompt (`set TZ=Asia/Istanbul` in Windows)
+* An environment variable, e.g. `export TZ=Asia/Istanbul` at your system prompt (`set TZ=Asia/Istanbul` in Windows).
 * Using the `--tz` flag.
-This sets the `TZ` environment variable, but only internally to the `mlr` process
+This sets the `TZ` environment variable, but only internally to the `mlr` process.
 * Within a DSL expression, you can assign to `ENV["TZ"]`.
+* By supplying an additional argument to any of the functions with `local` in their names.

-Regardless, if you specifiy an invalid timezone, you'll be clearly notified:
+Regardless, if you specify an invalid timezone, you'll be clearly notified:

 <pre class="pre-highlight-in-pair">
 <b>mlr --from example.csv --tz This/Is/A/Typo cat</b>